Zhenkun-Li/RealGridHomology/README.md

 - An intermediate tilde-homology divisibility property was checked across tested examples.
 - Symmetry of computed polynomials and homologies was also used as a consistency check on small-crossing examples.

-This is a reasonable level of evidence for a research code release, but it is still best interpreted as validated computational software rather than formally verified software.

 ## Repository Layout

 - `real_grid_homology/`: runtime package